Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: Correlations and entanglement spreading

 \section{Correlations and entanglement spreading}

+Having characterized the dynamics of the resonant modes, we now turn to its physical consequences.
+In particular, we investigate how resonances generate spatial quantum correlations and entanglement, gradually driving the system away from the classical phase.
+In the following we focus on the large-$N$ regime, and we assume that the resonant modes are active, i.e. they have reached macroscopic occupations $\bar{\eta}_\nu = O(1)$.
 As the mean-field degree of freedom $\bar{\eta}$ is linked to one-site dynamics, we expect quantum correlation between different sites only to arise due to resonances.
 This expectation is indeed confirmed by the analysis of Ref.~\cite{giachetti2021entanglement}.
-In this section, we revise the link between entanglement spreading and the presence of resonances and derive semi-analytical expression for the entanglement spreading.
-The presence of resonances thus gradually drives the system away from the mean field description, which is completely washed away in the limit of an extensive $\mathcal{N}\sim N$.
+In this section, we revise the link between entanglement spreading and the presence of resonances and derive semi-analytical expressions for the entanglement spreading.
+The presence of resonances thus gradually drives the system away from the mean field description, which is completely washed away in the limit of an extensive $\mathscr{N} \sim N$.

 As a measure of the quantum spatial correlations we will consider the entanglement entropy $S$ associated with a bipartition of the system into an interval $A$ of length $L_A$ and its complement.
-It is defined as $S = - \tr \rho_A \ln \rho_A$, where $\rho_A = \tr_A \rho$ is the reduced density matrix associated with the subsystem $A$.
+It is defined as $S = - \tr \varrho_A \ln \varrho_A$, where $\varrho_A = \tr_{\bar{A}} \varrho$ is the reduced density matrix associated with the subsystem $A$.
 In the case of periodic boundary conditions, the exact position of the interval is not relevant.
 The entropy $S(t)$ can be in turn expressed in terms of the two-point correlations of the bosonic operators $\Phi_j$, $\Pi_j$,

 by following the procedure of Ref.~\cite{casini2009entanglement}.
-This is a consequence of two facts: $(i)$ for a ground state quench the initial state $\rho(0)$ is a bosonic Gaussian state, $(ii)$ in the $n \rightarrow \infty$ limit, the state of system remains Gaussian at any time $t$.
+This is a consequence of two facts: $(i)$ for a ground state quench the initial state $\varrho(0)$ is a bosonic Gaussian state, $(ii)$ in the $n \rightarrow \infty$ limit, the state of system remains Gaussian at any time $t$.
 In particular, we have $S(t) = \sum_n s(\sigma_n)$ where